Travis d'Arnaud Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Travis d'Arnaud (.316 slugging percentage in past 10 games, including no home run), take on starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Travis d'Arnaud -- with an on-base percentage of .237 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the San Francisco Giants, with Tristan Beck on the mound, on August 27 at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Mets.
+In his last game he had a hitless performance (0-for-4) against the Giants.

 Travis d'Arnaud Game Info & Props vs. the Giants